zero7cola/overthewall/docs/README.md

   # - title: Bundlers
   #   details: Default bundler is Vite, while Webpack is also supported.
 Choose the one you like!

-footer: MIT Licensed | Copyright © 2018-2025 Anybenull
+footer: MIT Licensed | Copyright © 2018-2025 Overthestep
 ---

 <!-- This is the content of home page.
 Check [Home Page Docs][default-theme-home] for more details.